graze/standards/README.md

 11. Functions / methods / classes that are sufficiently complex (i.e. not self-documenting) SHOULD have a docblock explaining how to use the function / method / class.
 12. Code ‘hacks’ (code that is intended to be temporary and handles very specific cases) SHOULD NOT exist but should they have to occur with no way around them then the code that is ‘hacky’ MUST be accompanied with a comment explaining that it is a hack and explaining why it has to be there, including a @todo tag to explain what the developer needs to do to resolve the hack.
-13. Standard library code MUST be as generic as possible and not application-specific.
-14. Nested ternary operators MUST NOT be used.
+13. Nested ternary operators MUST NOT be used.
-15. PHP file encoding must be UTF-8.
+14. PHP file encoding must be UTF-8.
-16. If statements which need to span multiple lines should be split as follows:
+15. If statements which need to span multiple lines should be split as follows:

   ```php
   if ($longVariableNameNumber1